Mental Health Boost Through Mental Golf Gaming

 Learn To Relax

-Muscle tension can have some negative effects on your swing, and ultimately your score.
-However, through some basic strategies such as progressive muscle relaxation, you will learn to keep your muscles loose.
+Muscle tension can have some negative effects on your swing and, ultimately, your score.
+However, through some basic strategies, such as progressive muscle relaxation, you will learn to keep your muscles loose.
 Learn these strategies while you’re at home.
-Lying on your back or sitting down, literally tense each muscle group of your body, starting with the muscles of your feet, contracting them isometrically for five seconds, and then release the tension and relax them totally for about 30 seconds.
+Lying on your back or sitting down, literally tense each muscle group of your body, starting with the muscles of your feet, contracting them isometrically for five seconds, and then releasing the tension and relaxing them totally for about 30 seconds.
 Move to your calf and thigh muscles, butt, abs, arms, and finally, your hands, contracting them voluntarily and then releasing and loosening each of them.

 When you’ve gotten used to it, you can progress to doing short relaxation techniques while you’re standing on the course waiting for your host.
 Try doing this a few times a week for three consecutive months.